gibbz00/evolve/README.md

 ### Architecture

-The automation is divided into three parts.
-The role taken of the differenc parts differ depending on the chosen base.
+The automation is divided into two parts.
+The role taken by the parts differ depending on the chosen base or hardware configuration.
 E.g A Dockerfile can handle all tasks from the respective stages and must therefore only have one.
 Anyway, here's the general role of each part.

-* Preparation (prepare.sh) - Preparing boot medium.
+* Preparation (prepare.sh) - Preparation of boot and filesystem.
+Hostname, locale and enabling remote access with SSH.
-* Install (install.sh) - Partitioning, installing bootloader.
-* Setup (setup.sh) - User setup, install all the applications and personal configuartions.
+* Setup (setup.sh) - Upon first standalone boot.
+User setup, package installations and personal configuartion setup.

 ### Features